-State hospitals and HDMC are experiencing an increase in individuals who have significant or complex needs or serious conditions requiring specialized services and supports.
+In addition to this dramatic increase in admissions, state hospitals are experiencing an increase in individuals who have significant or complex needs or serious conditions requiring specialized services and supports.
 Many have co-occurring combinations of mental health and substance use disorders, significant behavioral challenges, or acute or chronic medical conditions.
 Children and adolescents receiving care are among the most challenged and traumatized children in Virginia.